-Smart Reef has presented itself to the PetsFestival Exhibition in Piacenza, Italy, in 2013 after having a media hype of several months with targeted advertising aimed at the presentation during the exhibition.
-And judging from what we have talked with the people, Smart Reef has done very well.
+Smart Reef presented itself at the PetsFestival Exhibition in Piacenza, Italy, in 2013 after having a media hype of several months with targeted advertising about the presentation during the exhibition.
+And judging from what we saw and heard, Smart Reef has done very well.

-We talked about it in fact already in May with a brief preview.
-But finally today it was officially presented and, before we start, we can only say that we liked, we liked it so much.
+We talked about this product back in May with a brief preview.
+But finally today it was officially presented and, before we start, we can only say that we liked it so much.
 As you know I am a fan of all control products for aquariums, I have had and tested many, Aquatronica, Limulus, Biotopus, Evision, Seneye Reef and many others I would try.
-I like electronics and are a strong advocate of the integration of both worlds.
+I like electronics and am a strong advocate of the integration of both worlds.

-Here we can see the main page of the interface that shows the measured values with a mix of values taken from the internet and where we can have all the system at a glance, with indication of everything that’s going on in the aquarium, power, pumps, chiller, heating, chemical values, etc etc. Obviously everything are functional and running if their interfaces have been purchased and installed.
+Here we can see the main page of the interface that shows the measured values with a mix of values taken from the internet and where we have the entire system at a glance, with indicators for everything that’s going on in the aquarium: power, pumps, chiller, heating, chemical values, etc. Obviously everything is functional and running if their interfaces have been purchased and installed.

-Above we see a screen on the Calcium Reactor which contains all main parameters that can be set and monitored directly by Smart Reef.
+Above we see a screen on the Calcium Reactor which contains all the parameters that can be set and monitored directly by Smart Reef.

-The system can include a power unit with 8 sockets, that definitely fits to most of the systems.
-The synergy of such a system is expressed surely if all the power cord of our aquarium equipments are connected to the system so I think that 8 outlets are quite sufficient, but sixteen would be better.
+The system can include a power unit with 8 sockets, which definitely fits to most of the systems.
+The synergy of such a system is shown if all the power cords of our aquarium equipment are connected to the one system, so I think that 8 outlets are quite sufficient, but sixteen would be better.

-The Smart Reef then interacts with us with the incredible bonus of a huge screen, which allows us to have an eye on everything in a very clear manner, without having to deal with the abbreviations of the many small screens and we don’t need to change so many pages usually necessary to look for the one that interests us.
-The only problem may be to integrate a screen so “important” in a modern aquarium… where we could put?
-But this is a minor problem, because we keep it on our table and interact with the aquarium without having to get out of our beloved couch.
-In the end, better to have more options and you can choose from, rather than not to do so.
+The Smart Reef then interacts with us with the incredible bonus of a huge screen, which allows us to have an eye on everything in a very clear manner, without having to deal with the abbreviations of the many small screens, and we don’t need to change so many pages to look for the one that interests us.
+The only problem may be to integrate a screen so “important” in a modern aquarium… where we could put it?
+But this is a minor problem, because we keep it on our table and interact with the aquarium without having to get off of our beloved couch.
+In the end, better to have more options and you can choose from.

-One feature that struck us most is the management of movement pumps, Smart Reef in fact told us that the system is able to handle both the Vortech that the Tunze in native mode for their controllers.
-We do not know how this could happen, but it’s definitely something really interesting.
+One feature that struck me is the management of the movement pumps, Smart Reef told us that the system is able to handle both the Vortech that the Tunze in native mode for their controllers.
+We do not know how this could happen, but it’s definitely interesting.

 We still see the setting of the Zeolite reactor.
-Complete, because it integrates in a simple interface not only the electrical and chemical data detected by the system , but because it allows you to enter a range of information very useful for our management, so we can consider Smart Reef as a complete diary of our system.
+Complete, because it integrates in a simple interface not only the electrical and chemical data detected by the system , but because it allows you to enter a range of useful information, so we can consider Smart Reef as a complete diary of our system.
 Really spectacular.

-What about… we can not wait to get our hands on such a system because we like it and it seems very interesting.
+We can not wait to get our hands on this system because we like it and it seems very interesting.
 So we wish a big good luck to Smart Reef!